What is EMI Shielding?

 Denser Packaging is Possible

 FIP gaskets can be applied to walls or flanges as narrow as 0.030” (0.76 mm), and don’t require mechanical retention.
 Compared with groove and friction-fit designs, the positional accuracy and self-adhesive properties of our gaskets will typically save 60% or more space.
 This frees additional board space, and allows for smaller overall package dimensions.

 Small Cross Sections, Complex Geometries

 Virtually any gasket bead path can be programmed using our application technology.
 In addition to simple straight lengths, the system applies continuous 360⁰ perimeter gaskets in combination with any required number of internal subpaths that form “T” joints with the perimeter seal.
-The system produces reliable junctions between bead paths that provide continuous EMI shielding and environmental sealing.
+The system produces reliable junctions between bead paths that provide continuous shielding and environmental sealing.